What are hot flashes?

 Hot flashes are due to a rapid dilatation of blood vessels on the surface of the skin, which results from the fact that the body's thermostat, situated in the area of the brain known as the hypothalamus, does not function at all well without the presence of estrogen.
 The lack of estrogen is of course the hallmark of menopause.
 Nearly 80 percent of menopausal women are troubled with hot flashes and in 70 percent of this group the flashes will last, on average, for five years.
 They vary in severity between different women and may be associated with heart palpitations, dizziness and strange crawling or itching sensations under the skin.

-- “MAGNESIUM The Miracle Mineral You won’t believe the DIFFERENCE it makes to your HEALTH!“ This book discusses magnesium as being essential for hundreds of chemical reactions that take place in the body every second, with recent findings also indicating that it offers a wide range of important health-promoting benefits.
+- "Magnesium - The Miracle Mineral".
+This book discusses magnesium as being essential for hundreds of chemical reactions that take place in the body every second, with recent findings also indicating that it offers a wide range of important health-promoting benefits.

 Treatment and general recommendations

 A simple treatment at the time of a hot flash is to apply cold water compresses to the face.
 It is wise to avoid foods and situations that will make you hot such as caffeine, alcohol, cigarette smoking, big meals, emotional exertion, electric blankets and sitting in direct sunlight.
 Wear cotton clothing if possible, which allows your skin to breathe.